libretro/libretro-uae/README.md

 Note the size of the HDF specified by SIZE_OF_HDF must be greater than size of the directory to store the additional filesystem informations (f.ex a 1.25 ratio).

-## Games that need a specific Amiga model
+## Games that need a specific model
-If a game needs a specific Amiga model (AGA games for instance), you can force the model.
+You can force a specific model if a game needs one (AGA games for instance).

-To do this just add the particular string to the filename:
+To do this just add the corresponding string to the filename:

 |String|Result|
 |---|---|